bolderflight/sbus/README.md

 These are known to work with the same packages used in Teensy products.
 Also switching the MK66FX1M0 or MK64FX512 from BGA to LQFP packages is known to work well.
 Swapping packages of other chips is probably fine, as long as it's only a package change.

 The *sbus_example* target creates an executable for communicating with sbus receivers and servos.
 This target also has a *_hex* for creating the hex file and a *_upload* to upload the software to the microcontroller.

-Testing is done using a lightweight Remote Command Protocol (RCP) between a Linux *master* and the microcontroller *slave*.
-The *slave* registers tests, which the *master* can call and receive a boolean status on the test results.
-A definition file utility, [mcu_hil_defs](https://gitlab.com/bolderflight/utils/mcu_hil_defs) defines the pins and ports for each sensor and communication method.
-A seperate utility, *mcu_reset*, cycles power to the microcontroller and sensors to provide a clean environment; it should be used before each test.
-See *tests/master.cc* and *tests/slave.cc* for how the tests are defined.

 # Namespaces
 The Sbus object for receiving SBUS data from a receiver is within the namespace *sensors*.
 The Sbus object for sending SBUS commands to servos is within the namespace *actuators*.